mjawadhaider/search-documents/README.md

 ### 4. Approach

-The approach for the `searchEngine` algorithm emphasizes simplicity, efficiency, and scalability:
+The approach for the `search-documents` algorithm emphasizes simplicity, efficiency, and scalability:

 - **Indexing Strategy**:
   - Use a dictionary structure to map keywords to documents, allowing quick lookups.